rahulkumar345/social_media_webiste_backend/Readme.md

 ## APIs List :

-- POST api/authenticate: Log In
+- POST api/authenticate: authenticates with email and password
 - POST /api/follow/{id} : authenticated user would follow user with {id}
 - POST /api/unfollow/{id} : authenticated user would unfollow a user with {id}
 - GET /api/user : authenticate the given user and return the respective user profile.